PNC Investments Brokerage Accounts FAQs

 Are there any limits regarding mutual fund purchases?

 You are able to choose mutual funds from mutual fund families that maintain selling agreements with PNC Investments.
 Mutual fund companies have minimum amounts that you must invest; these can be found in the mutual fund prospectuses.
 To order a prospectus, please contact a PNC Investments professional.
-Additionally, PNC Investments prohibits the purchase of mutual fund B or C class shares online.
-See additional FAQs below: "What are class A, B, and C shares?" and "What should you consider if purchasing a B or C share?"

 What will PNC Investments charge me to purchase, redeem or exchange mutual fund shares?